acudovs/rscheck/README.md

 RSCheck is a simple daemon for checking a Real Server health before adding it to a Load Balancing cluster.

+RSCheck is useful for any kind of load balancing and health checking when you have application or even multiple applications running on your host and want to check all of them asynchronously and receive aggregated status over HTTP GET or HTTP HEAD request.

 It is very dangerous to add misconfigured Real Server to a L4 Load Balancing cluster (eg. IPVS) especially when using least connection scheduler (lesser extent but still affects other schedulers).
 Missing virtual IP address or rp_filter